h0ethan04/yelp-memo/README.md

 users to save visited locations and add notes, such as orders, to said locations.

+# Development

+This project was developed using Python 3.11, Flask 2.3.3, SQLAlchemy 2.0.20 and Azure MySQL cloud databases for the backend.
+The frontend uses Bootstrap CSS 5.2.3 and HTML 5, paired with some Javascript for toasts when adding to "saved locations" without reloading the current page.
+I deployed this project using Azure web services.

 # Usage

 If you would like to see a preview of my website, please send an email to hoea2 ***at*** uci ***dot*** edu.
 Begin the subject line with "Yelp-Memo"